 This course focuses on ethics, social and economic family law issues and providing services while supervised by an attorney or as a Limited License Legal Technician (LLLT) or other non-lawyer practitioner.
-Prerequisite: PLS 240 with a minimum grade of C. (UE)
+(UE)

 PLS 245 U.S. IMMIGRATION APPLICATIONS AND PROCESSES (3)